Cuarteto Latinoamericano: Accolades

-They have won two Latin Grammy Awards for Best Classical Album, and have been awarded the Diapason d'Or, the Mexican Music Critics Association Award, and three "Most Adventurous Programming" Awards from Chamber Music America.
+The Cuarteto Latinoamericano won two Latin Grammy Awards for Best Classical Album, and were awarded the Diapason d'Or, the Mexican Music Critics Association Award, and three "Most Adventurous Programming" Awards from Chamber Music America.

 Volume 6 of their Villa-Lobos cycle of 17 string quartets on Dorian was nominated for a Grammy Award and a Latin Grammy for Best Chamber Music Recording.
 Their albums Brasileiro: Works of Mignone (2012) and El Hilo Invisible (2016) won Latin Grammy Awards for Best Classical Album.
 The work Inca Dances by Gabriela Lena Frank, recorded by Cuarteto Latinoamericano with Manuel Barrueco, won the 2009 Latin Grammy for Best New Latin Composition.

 Their sixth and final recording of Heitor Villa-Lobos's string quartets, Quartets No. 4, 9, and 11, was nominated for two Grammy Awards (Best Chamber Music and Best Latin Music) in 2002.
 Brasileiro: Works of Mignone (2012) won the Latin Grammy Award for Best Classical Album.
 Their 2015 album El Hilo Invisible, with Mexican singer Jaramar, won the 2016 Latin Grammy Award for Best Classical Album.
 Ruperto Chapí: String Quartets Vol. 1 was nominated for a Latin Grammy the same year.